Loading Now

 Q: The Rise of Sugar Consumption in the Western Diet

-A: The Western diet has a lot of sugar but not enough veggies, fruits, and fiber.
+A: The Western diet has a lot of sugar but needs more veggies, fruits, and fiber.
 This alarming trend leads to health issues and upsets our gut microbes.

 Q: Bacterial Imbalances and Dysbiosis

-A: Eating too much sugar can disrupt the balance of our gut bacteria, a condition called dysbiosis.
+A: Overeating sugar can disrupt the balance of our gut bacteria, a condition called dysbiosis.
 This is bad for our gut and our health.

 Q: Impact on Short-Chain Fatty Acids